balanced/balanced-docs/api/cards.rst

 .. cssclass:: method-section

-list all cards
+List All Cards
 --------------

 Returns a list of cards that you've created.

-.. container:: method-description
+.. cssclass:: dl-horizontal dl-params

   ``limit``
       *optional* integer.
 Defaults to ``10``.